 Instead, trace selection can exploit a limited number of easily identified, "global" control independent points in the dynamic instruction stream.
-Loop back-edges, loop exits, and subroutine return points are all examples of global re-convergent points (Rotenberg et al. 1997, 1999a; Akkary & Driscoll, 1998).
-To ensure trace-level re-convergence for CGCI branches, traces are delineated at chosen global re-convergent points - as shown in Figure 5(d).
-Then, if a branch is mispredicted, an exposed global re-convergent point nearest the branch is found in the window and assumed to be the first control independent trace.
+Loop back-edges, loop exits, and subroutine return points are all examples of global reconvergent points [5,11,3].
+To ensure trace-level re-convergence for CGCI branches, traces are delineated at chosen global re-convergent points - as shown in Figure 4(d).
+Then, if a branch is mispredicted, an exposed global reconvergent point nearest the branch is found in the window and assumed to be the first control independent trace.
 Section 4 describes CGCI trace selection.

-1.1.3 Managing Data Dependences
+1.1.3.
+Managing data dependences.
 A mispredicted branch instruction causes not only incorrect control flow, but potentially incorrect data flow as well.
-After repairing the control flow, control independent instructions must be inspected for incorrect data dependences both through registers and memory, and any incorrectdata dependent instructions selectively reissued.
+After repairing the control flow, control independent instructions must be inspected for incorrect data dependences both through registers and memory, and any incorrect-data dependent instructions selectively reissued.

-A primary feature of trace processors is the pervasive use of data speculation - value prediction (e.g., Lipasti, 1997), load/store address prediction (e.g., Sazeides et al. 1996), and speculative memory disambiguation (e.g., Franklin & Sohi, 1996).
-Selective misspeculation recovery, therefore, was anticipated as an important problem and played a central role in the trace processor microarchitecture (Rotenberg et al. 1997).
+A primary feature of trace processors is the pervasive use of data speculation - value prediction [e.g., 12], load/ store address prediction [e.g., 13], and speculative memory disambiguation [e.g., 14].
+Selective misspeculation recovery, therefore, was anticipated as an important problem and played a central role in the trace processor microarchitecture [5].
 The selective recovery model as it applies to control independence is reviewed in Section 2.2.

-1.2 Related Work
+1.2.
+Related work

-Lam and Wilson's limit study (1992) demonstrates that control independence exposes a large amount of instruction-level parallelism, on the order of 10 to 100, for control-intensive integer benchmarks.
-This work was followed up by Uht and Sindagi (1995) in their study of "minimal control dependences" and showed similar results.
+Lam and Wilson's limit study [1] demonstrates that control independence exposes a large amount of instructionlevel parallelism, on the order of 10 to 100, for controlintensive integer benchmarks.
+This work was followed up by Uht and Sindagi [15] in their study of "minimal control dependences" and showed similar results.

-A recent study (Rotenberg et al. 1999a) examines the potential of control independence in the context of wide-issue superscalar processors.
+A recent study [3] examines the potential of control independence in the context of wide-issue superscalar processors.
 An aggressive implementation achieves improvements on the order of 30%.
 The proposed mechanisms are complex due to the non-hierarchical superscalar organization, and there is a reliance on the compiler to provide complete control dependence information.
 Nonetheless, the study is useful for understanding control independence.

-Multiscalar processors (Franklin, 1993; Sohi et al. 1995), Dynamic Multithreading (Akkary & Driscoll, 1998), and other multithreaded architectures (Oplinger et al. 1997; Steffan & Mowry, 1998; Dubey et al. 1995; Tsai & Yew, 1996) exploit control independence by pursuing multiple flows of control.
-Either the compiler or hardware partitions the program into tasks/threads, or sub-graphs of the CFG, which may contain arbitrary control flow.
-Branch mispredictions within a task/ thread may not cause subsequent tasks to squash if they are control independent of the branch.
+Multiscalar processors [16,2], Dynamic Multithreading [11], and other multithreaded architectures [17, 18, 19, 20] exploit control independence by pursuing multiple flows of control.
+Either the compiler or hardware partitions the program into tasks/threads, or subgraphs of the CFG, which may contain arbitrary control flow.
+Branch mispredictions within a task/thread may not cause subsequent tasks to squash if they are control independent of the branch.

-The instruction reuse buffer (Sodani & Sohi, 1997) provides another way of exploiting control independence.
+The instruction reuse buffer [21] provides another way of exploiting control independence.
 It saves instruction input and output operands in a buffer - recurring inputs can be used to index the buffer and determine the matching output.
 In the proposed superscalar processor with instruction reuse, there is complete squashing after a misprediction.
 However, control independent instructions after the squash can be quickly re-evaluated via the reuse buffer.

-Another approach using a dual reorder buffer design was proposed by Chou et al. (1999).
+Another approach using a dual reorder buffer design is presented in [22].
 A misprediction squashes one of the reorder buffers, but control and data independent instructions from the second reorder buffer are preserved.